Anthony Daniels: 1997–2005: Original trilogy special editions and Star Wars prequel trilogy

+2000–2005: Exhibitions and documentaries

+In 2000, Daniels hosted The Art of Star Wars exhibition at the Barbican Centre.
+He called Kathleen Holliday, the then Lucasfilm Director of Special Projects asking if the 501st Legion could take part in the opening.
+The exhibition included costumes, props, paintings and drawings from the original trilogy and The Phantom Menace and this marked the first time C-3PO was on display.
+In 2002, he was guest at the opening of Star Wars - The Magic of Myth.

+Daniels appeared in the 2001 mockumentary, R2-D2: Beneath the Dome.
+The mockumentary features fake interviews from some of the cast (including Daniels) and crew of Attack of the Clones and footage to tell the "life story" of R2-D2.
+Daniels (as C-3PO) and R2-D2 hosted 2002's Star Wars: Connections, a series of videos chronicling the connections between the prequels and original trilogy in the lead-up to the theatrical release of Attack of Clones and 2004's The Story of Star Wars, a documentary special retelling the previously released films to promote Revenge of Sith.
+(Note: As Star Wars: Connections and The Story of Star Wars was produced and broadcast in 2002 and 2004 respectively, it contains no scenes from Revenge of the Sith nor the further changes that were added to the 2004 DVD release of the original trilogy.)
+Both of them featured new footage of C-3PO and R2-D2 focusing on the journeys of Anakin and Luke Skywalker.
 Daniels was featured in the 2004 documentary, Empire of Dreams: The Story of the Star Wars Trilogy.
-The documentary was created for the first DVD release of the original trilogy.
-Initially, Daniels thought that his last day of filming Revenge of the Sith marked the end (Note: For a long time George Lucas insisted that Star Wars was meant to be a six part saga and that there was no story beyond that.
+The documentary was created for the first DVD release of the original trilogy in September 2004.
+The following year, he hosted the documentary, Star Wars: Heroes & Villains, which coincided with the release of Revenge of the Sith.
+The documentary focuses on several heroes (including C-3PO) and villains from the first six films.
+Initially, Daniels thought that his last day of filming Revenge of the Sith marked the end.
+(Note: For a long time George Lucas insisted that Star Wars was meant to be a six part saga and that there was no story beyond that.
 Initially he planned a nine-part saga however, his plans drastically changed after The Empire Strikes Back was released and cancelled further sequels.
-After finishing work on Return of the Jedi, Daniels thought that Lucas' "once planned trio of trilogies was going to remain just the one.") however he continued to voice his character in several television shows after 2005 and would appear in more live-action Star Wars films after Lucas sold the franchise to Disney in 2012.
+After finishing work on Return of the Jedi, Daniels thought that Lucas' "once planned trio of trilogies was going to remain just the one."
+He also thought that Return of the Jedi "seemed to be it, as far as movies went.")
+However he continued to voice his character in several television shows after 2005 (starting off with The Clone Wars), host Star Wars related events and would appear in more live-action Star Wars films after Lucas sold the franchise to Disney in 2012.